Robert Duvall: Later career and final roles: 1990–2022

-He has his own star on the St. Louis Walk of Fame.
+He has a star on the St. Louis Walk of Fame.

-Duvall has periodically worked in television from the 1990s on.
-He won a Golden Globe Award and garnered an Emmy nomination for his portrayal of Soviet Premier Joseph Stalin in the 1992 television film Stalin.
-He was nominated for an Emmy again in 1997 for portraying Adolf Eichmann in The Man Who Captured Eichmann.
-In 2006, he won an Emmy for the role of Prentice "Print" Ritter in the revisionist Western miniseries Broken Trail.
+Duvall continued to work in television from the 1990s onward.
+He won a Golden Globe Award and received an Emmy nomination for his portrayal of Soviet Premier Joseph Stalin in the 1992 television film Stalin.
+He earned another Emmy nomination in 1997 for portraying Adolf Eichmann in The Man Who Captured Eichmann.
+In 2006, he won an Emmy for his performance as Prentice "Print" Ritter in the AMC revisionist Western miniseries Broken Trail.

 In 2005, Duvall was awarded a National Medal of Arts by President George W. Bush at the White House.
 In 2014, he starred in The Judge alongside Robert Downey Jr. While the movie itself received mixed reviews, Duvall's performance was praised.
-He was nominated for a Golden Globe, Screen Actors Guild, and Academy Award for his supporting role.
-In 2015, at age 84, Duvall became the oldest actor ever nominated for the Academy Award for Best Supporting Actor for his role in the film The Judge, a record that has since been surpassed by Christopher Plummer.
+He was nominated for a Golden Globe, Screen Actors Guild, and Academy Award for his supporting role, becoming in 2015, at age 84, the oldest actor ever nominated for the Academy Award for Best Supporting Actor for his role in the film, a record that has since been surpassed by Christopher Plummer.

 In 2018, Duvall appeared in the Steve McQueen-directed heist thriller Widows as a corrupt power broker.
 The film earned critical acclaim.
-In 2022, he appeared in the Netflix films Hustle and The Pale Blue Eye.
+In 2022, he appeared in the Netflix films Hustle and The Pale Blue Eye, which would be his final roles.